rahuljones/CSE15L---Lab-Report-2/index.md

     }
   }
   ```

+  This fix addresses the issue by storing the old data in a separate array before it starts reversing the original array.
+This allows the program to be able to correctly reverse the array instead of getting an incorrect result.

   **Part 3: What I learned**

   One of the new things that I learned in lab from these two weeks was how to push code to Github.
 I also learned how to take code from Github, edit it in Visual Studio Code and push my changes onto Github.
 I had never previously known that Github code could be so easily accessed and edited from the desktop.